2022 Annual ESG Manager Survey: The ESG journey accelerates

 Regulators, particularly in the European Union (EU), are stepping in to provide guidance for what qualifies as sustainable investments.
 Under the EU Sustainable Finance Disclosure Regulation (SFDR), a sustainable investment is defined as (under section 2(17) of SFDR) "an investment in an economic activity that contributes to an environmental or social objective, provided that such investments do not significantly harm any of those objectives and that the investee companies follow good governance practices, in particular with respect to sound management structures, employee, relations and remuneration of staff and tax compliance."

 The regulatory disclosure requirements bring greater transparency to sustainable investing.
 However, where to go from here remains unclear.
-In addition to the challenge of ESG data quality how actually contributes to the financial impacts of corporations, different regulators appear to be heading in different directions.
+In addition to the challenge of ESG data quality and how it actually contributes to the financial impacts of corporations, different regulators appear to be heading in different directions.
 The EU, for instance, is expanding further regulations to encourage incorporation of non-financial aspects with Article 8 and Article 9 products—both popular demands in the region.
 On the other hand, the U.S. Securities and Exchange Commission (SEC) has expressed caution around incorporating ESG factors, likely to divest from a fiduciary-duty standpoint.
 At the same time, regulators across the globe appear to be united in acknowledging the many issues around the practice of greenwashing.
-Ultimately, we believe that acknowledging both the data disclosure challenges and establishing industry-disclosure frameworks are important steps for building greater transparency in sustainable investing.
+Ultimately, we believe that acknowledging both the data disclosure challenges and establishing industry - disclosure frameworks are important steps for building greater transparency in sustainable investing.

-Standardization begins to increase
+ESG reporting – Standardization begins to increase

 While ESG-related reporting guidance continues to grow in prominence—one chief example being the TCFD framework—the reporting contents still vary widely.
 Our survey indicates that carbon emissions data is currently the most popular of the reporting items.

 For ESG profile reporting, the results showed an equal level of respondents who disclose their internally derived ESG metrics versus those who rely on and report to third-party ESG data vendors' outputs.
 ESG factors involve non-financial metric-driven considerations, which are often harder to quantify and can be highly subjective.
-That;s why ESG data providers' outputs can vary for the same company, unlike credit rating agencies, where outputs have less dispersions.
+That's why ESG data providers' outputs can vary for the same company, unlike credit rating agencies, where outputs have less dispersions.
 The results seem to indicate a slight shift in the reporting content source for ESG profiles.
 Last year's survey results suggested that an increasing number of asset managers were utilizing their internally derived ESG characteristics or metrics, as opposed to third-party ESG data providers' metrics.
 This year, however, asset managers were evenly split when it came to using third-party ESG data or their own metrics.
 This result aligns with our market observations.
 During our discussions with asset managers, we often hear about the challenges of third-party ESG data providers' outputs and how they try to augment it with their in-house ESG analysis.
 However, we are hearing more market participants reporting both internally derived and externally derived ESG data in their reporting.
 This suggests that investors want a standardization of disclosures in key ESG metrics, and that asset managers are increasingly responding to this request.